When Sober January Gets Hard, Here's How to Press On

 This is because it benefits your heart rate variability (HRV), which then helps your recovery and how your body is dealing with stress.

-According to a British Medical Journal study, participants who abstained from drinking lowered and altered their blood pressure and cholesterol, and reduced cancer-related proteins in the blood.
+According to a British Medical Journal study, participants who abstained from drinking lowered and altered their blood pressure and cholesterol.

 Those are big benefits, so maybe you should consider going without alcohol for a month.

 You can have mild symptoms at first if you cut off alcohol.
-Medically, you’ll see anxiety levels go up, shakiness, headaches, nausea, vomiting, sweating, and sleep disruptions.
+Medically, you’ll see stress levels go up, shakiness, headaches, nausea, vomiting, sweating, and sleep disruptions.

 You could even see severe symptoms two or three days after quitting if you have been drinking heavily, such as hallucinations, delirium, a racing heart, or fever.